QRCC: Evaluating Large Quantum Circuits on Small Quantum Computers through Integrated Qubit Reuse and Circuit Cutting: Experimental Methodology

 \section{Experimental Methodology}

 We evaluate the effectiveness of \OurScheme{} using different benchmarks and compare the results with those from CutQC \cite{cutqc}, the state-of-the-art wire-cutting scheme.
 While both were implemented using the Gurobi optimizer\cite{gurobi}, \OurScheme{} builds an ILP (integer linear programming) model while CutQC builds an MIP (mixed integer programming) model.
 In the experiments, we set the maximal number of cuts to 100.
 The imbalance threshold is set as 500 gates for CutQC.
-For the meta parameter $\delta$ in our scheme, we choose two values for case study purposes.
-A more appropriate value can be preset based on the noise model of the physical quantum device. \begin{itemize}[leftmargin=*] \item {\bf \OurScheme{}-C:} we choose $\delta$=1, i.e., we do not optimize the computation fidelity from balancing two-qubit gates across subcircuits.
-The subcircuits, due to their smaller sizes, generally have better computation fidelity than that of the original circuit.
-However, some subcircuits may have significantly better computation fidelity than others if they contain fewer two-qubit gates. \item {\bf \OurScheme{}-B:} we choose $\delta$=3/4 such that the maximal value of $PPCost$ is roughly three times the maximal value of $CError$, as we discussed in Section 4.2.5.
-This case study is to evaluate the effectiveness if, in addition to the main design goal of reducing the post-processing overhead, we also balance the two-qubit gates for computation fidelity improvement. \end{itemize} We also run experiments on the IBM Lagos quantum computer through the IBM cloud service to verify our approach.
+In the experiments, we choose two $\delta$ values for case study purposes and present a comprehensive study of the meta-parameter in Section 6.4. \begin{itemize}[leftmargin=*] \item {\bf \OurScheme{}-C:} we choose $\delta$=1, i.e., we focus on post-processing overhead only.
+The subcircuits, due to their smaller sizes, generally have better computational fidelity than that of the original circuit.
+However, some subcircuits may have significantly better computational fidelity than others if they contain fewer two-qubit gates. \item {\bf \OurScheme{}-B:} we choose $\delta$=3/4 such that in addition to the main design goal of reducing the post-processing overhead, we also balance the two-qubit gates for computational fidelity improvement. \end{itemize} We also run experiments on the IBM Lagos quantum computer through the IBM cloud service to verify our approach.